wp-plugins/stageshow/readme.txt

 First Time Installation

-* Download the stageshow plugin archive
+* Download the plugin archive
 * Open the Wordpress Dashboard for you site
 * Select the "Upload" option
 * Click "Add New" under the "Plugins" menu
-* Under "Install a plugin in .zip format" browse to the stageshow plugin archive file you downloaded
+* Under "Install a plugin in .zip format" browse to the plugin archive file you downloaded
 * Click Install Now.
 * After it has installed, activate the plugin.

 Upgrade

-* On the WP Plugins Page deactivate StageShow
+* On the WP Plugins Page deactivate (but do <span style="text-decoration: underline;">NOT</span> delete) the current StageShow plugin
-* Using FTP (or your ISPs file manager) delete the stageshow plugins folder in wp-content/plugins folder
+* Using FTP (or your ISPs file manager) delete the stageshow plugins folder in the wp-content/plugins folder
 * Now Proceed as for the First Time Installation

 == Frequently Asked Questions ==